bitrix24/b24restdocs/api-reference/landing/page/block-methods/landing-landing-add-block.md

 - examples are missing
 - success response is absent
 - error response is absent
-- links to pages that have not yet been created are not provided (3 links from the Sites section)
+- links to pages that have not yet been created are not specified (3 links in the Sites section)

 {% endnote %}